 Gravity is a natural phenomenon by which all things with mass or energy are brought toward one another.
 Today, gravity is explained by two theories: Newton’s law of universal gravitation and Einstein’s general relativity.

 Flat-Earthers treat the existence of the two theories as a supposed conflict, and they use it as “evidence” of wrongdoing.
 In reality, these are two separate theories that explain the phenomenon of gravity.
 Einstein’s is more accurate yet more complex.
 In contrast, Newton’s is simpler but less accurate.
 Despite having been superseded, Newton’s gravity continues to be used as an excellent approximation of the effect of gravity in most applications.

 Continue reading “Theories of Gravity”

-Isaac Newton formulated the law of universal gravitation which explained the motion of all celestial bodies in space known at his time.
-Also, he demonstrated that it is the same law that is causing everyday objects to fall to Earth.
+Isaac Newton formulated the law of universal gravitation, which adequately explained the motion of all bodies in space known at his time.
+He also showed it is the same law that is causing everyday objects to fall on Earth.

 In his famous phrase “hypothesis non fingo,” Newton stated that he did not know what causes gravity and refused to speculate.
 Flat-Earthers use it to discredit him.
 In reality, just because he did not know what causes gravity, it does not mean his law of universal gravitation is wrong.

 Continue reading “Isaac Newton and the “Hypotheses non Fingo””

 The Sagnac effect occurs to a pair of light beams traveling in a circuit in the opposite direction.
 If the circuit itself is rotating, then the beams will complete the circuit in different duration.
 The effect was first demonstrated by Georges Sagnac in 1913.